ydahal1/ydahal1/jokes.md

-You know what they say about cliffhangers...
+What do you get when you cross a bee and a sheep?
+A bah-humbug.

 [
-Mon Sep 21 00:45:57 UTC 2026
+Tue Sep 22 00:42:14 UTC 2026
  ]